RCScale logo

 • Turn the car around and place both rear wheels on the scale platform.

-• Level the front wheels using the same blocks or shims to match the scale height, keeping the car perfectly level.
+• Level the front wheels using the same blocks or shims.

-• Once the reading stabilizes, record this weight as your rear weight.
+• Once the reading stabilizes, record as your rear weight.

 Pro Tip: Verify Your Measurements